ghsimard/cosmo-rlt/README.md

 ## How It Works

 - The proxy server runs on port 80 (requires admin privileges or port forwarding)
-- It handles routing to all four applications
+- It handles routing to all three applications
 - Each application has a unique access token in the URL
 - API requests are also proxied to the respective backend services
 - A welcome page is available at http://localhost/ with links to all applications